 The Head Start/Early Head Start vision for parent involvement and family engagement is to support parents as their child's first and most important teacher.
 We Are Partners.
-When your family is enrolled in LCHS, including Jump Start, Head Start, Early Head Start and Pre-K Counts, we become partners.
+When your family is enrolled in a Luzerne County Head Start program, which includes but is not limited to Jump Start, Head Start, Early Head Start and Pre-K Counts, we become partners.
 To build our partnership, we need to get to know each other.
-In Head Start, your Family Worker will be completing a Family Strengths Assessment with you.
+In Head Start, your family worker will be completing a Family Strengths Assessment with you.
 This is a great way to learn about you and your family and to celebrate all of the strengths and successes you have.
 It will also allow us to partner with you in using those strengths to set and work towards achieving any goals you may have.